What is the problem?

 How can we stop this?

 Authorities must stop criminalizing human rights defenders and ensure that people are free and safe to help others.
+Helping others is something to be applauded, not tried in court.

 European governments could do this by changing laws to ensure that only those who obtain a material benefit will be prosecuted.